 Many commercial and employment contracts contain restrictive covenants that protect a business’s confidential information from being shared without consent.
 There are also circumstances in which certain people have implied obligations in the contract not to share that confidential information as well.

 Our lawyers have extensive experience in drafting non-disclosure agreements for our clients.
 They can help prepare contracts that prohibit the other party (like an investor or employee) from revealing the information to anyone else, even after the end of an employment or business relationship.

 Breach of Confidence: What Action Can a Business Take?

 If your business is suffering economic losses or other damages because someone is using your business’s confidential information, our business lawyers are here to help.

 You can send a cease-and-desist letter to the party that used or disclosed your confidential information without your permission.
 If you have suffered damages you can prove, you can also demand compensation for your losses and negotiate with the other party.
 This is typically done through a demand letter.

 If the other party does not stop using your confidential information and refuses to negotiate, the only option left is to sue for the damages your business incurred and potentially other remedies.

 You can attempt to resolve some or all the issues through Mediation.
-However, some matters may require discoveries (examination for discoveries) and full-blown litigation to compensate the company for the damages incurred due to misuse of its confidential information.
+However, some matters may require discoveries (examination for discoveries) and full-blown litigation to compensate the company for the damages incurred due to the misuse of its confidential information.

-After examination for discovery, a plaintiff must serve a trial record, schedule and attend a pre-trial conference and then prepare for and attend the trial.
+After examination for discovery, a plaintiff must serve a trial record, schedule and attend a pre-trial conference, and then prepare for and attend the trial.

 If you want to clarify your business’ rights or want to pursue legal action for damages relating to your confidential business information, our business lawyers would be glad to help you.
 Contact us at 1-800-771-7882, or email [email protected], and we would be happy to assist.